Saudade

 I guess by now you know the rhythm.
 I came back, and back, and back.
 Different stretches, different seasons, different versions of myself.
 After a while, I stopped counting the miles and started counting the lessons.

-The deeper answer took a few more years to arrive.
+The deeper answer took a few more years to arrive, and it arrived while I was walking.

 I have had teachers, mentors, instructors.
 A handful of them I deeply respect.
 But a master is a different thing.
 A master does not just give you information.
 A master gives you back to yourself, slightly less confused than before.

 Every important decision of the last decade of my life was clarified on the Camino.
 Writing my second book.
 Leaving the law firm I was working for.
 Going back to the US.
+Moving places.
 Closing a relationship.
 Starting Better Ipsum.
 Don’t get me wrong: the Camino does not tell you what to do, and it does not help you do it.
 At all.
-What it does is remove the noise, so we can finally hear what we already know.
-Then it is up to us to go home and do the hard things.
+What it does is remove the noise, so you can finally hear what you already know.
+Then it is up to you to go home and do the hard things.

 Then I came back for the eleventh.
 Unexpectedly.